Calcium and Vitamin D

 Vitamin D

 Vitamin D plays a crucial role in the absorption of calcium and the maintenance of bone health.
-People with cEDS may have a higher prevalence of vitamin D deficiency, which can further impact bone strength and increase the risk of fractures.
-It is important for individuals with cEDS to have their vitamin D levels checked regularly and to consider supplementation if necessary.
+Individuals with cEDS may have a higher risk of vitamin D deficiency due to limited sun exposure or dietary factors.
+Vitamin D deficiency can further impact bone health and increase the risk of fractures.

 Supplements for cEDS